mharen/mharen.github.io/_posts/2010/2010-09-how-to-take-screenshots-from-android.md

 ---
+layout: post
 date: '2010-09-28T23:49:00.001-04:00'
-description: ''
-published: true
-slug: 2010-09-how-to-take-screenshots-from-android
 categories:
-- Android
+- android
-- Technology
+- technology
-time_to_read: 5
 title: How to Take Screenshots from an Android Phone
 ---